Prof. Dr. Martin Pfleiderer

 Hochschulzentrum am Horn Room: 310

 Prof. Dr. Martin Pfleiderer was born in Calw in 1967.
 After graduate studies in musicology, philosophy and sociology at Justus Liebig University Giessen he completed a postgraduate course in Management of the Arts at Hamburg University of Music and Theatre (1993-95).
-From 1991 to 1999 he worked freelance as music journalist for Frankfurter Rundschau, Jazzthetik, and other newspapers and magazines, and as sound engineer and recording manager for the NDR-Bigband.
+From 1991 to 1999 he worked freelance as music journalist and as sound engineer and recording manager for the NDR-Bigband.
 In 1998, he received a doctorate at University of Giessen.
 From 1999 to 2005, he was assistant professor for Systematic Musicology at the Musicology Department of Hamburg University.
 After his postdoctoral lecture qualification in 2006 he took over a temporary professorship in theory, aesthetics and history of popular music at University of Paderborn (2007/08).
-Guest lectureships have taken him, among other places, to the Universities of Hamburg, Paderborn, Basel and Krems.
 In 2009 he became professor for history of jazz and popular music at the University of Music FRANZ LISZT Weimar.
-Since 1987, Martin Pfleiderer has also performed as jazz saxophonist with various groups.
+He researched on processes of musical transculturation, on rhythm and groove, on vocal expression in popular music and jazz as well as on practices of improvisation.
+Moreover, he is interested in issues of music anthropology, sound studies and music aesthetics as well as computational musicology and digital humanities.

 - Gesellschaft für Popularmusikforschung (GfPM)

-- International Association for the Study of Popular Music (IASPM), German-speaking Branch (IASPM-DACH); International Avisory Boards of the online magazine IASPM@Journal
+- International Association for the Study of Popular Music (IASPM), German-speaking Branch (IASPM-DACH)

 - Internationaler Arbeitskreis Systematische und Vergleichende Musikwissenschaft